 A study of Chaucer's major poetry, with some attention to medieval language and culture.
-Category A.
+Category A. Prerequisite: Any 200-level ENGL course with a D or better.

 ENGL 303.
 English Renaissance Drama.
 3 Hours.

 A study of English Renaissance drama (excluding Shakespeare) including authors such as Jonson, Marlowe and Webster.
 Category A. Prerequisite: Any 200-level ENGL course with a D or better.